-Each year the City of Austin Planning Commission presents a letter to the City Manager during formulation of the Long-Range CIP Strategic Plan (LRCSP).
-Annually updated, the LRCSP is a data-driven approach to planning for the City's future capital improvements that support the way Austin grows and functions in the coming years, as articulated in the Imagine Austin Comprehensive Plan as well as related plans and priorities that guide City capital investments.
+Each year the City of Austin Planning Commission presents a recommendation letter transmitting the updated Long Range CIP Strategic Plan (LRCSP) to the City Manager during formulation of the Long Range CIP Strategic Plan (LRCSP).
+Annually updated, the The LRCSP is a data-driven approach to planning for the City's future capital improvements that support the way Austin grows and functions in the coming years, as articulated in the Imagine Austin Comprehensive Plan as well as related plans and priorities that guide City capital investments.
 The plan is part of a larger Capital Improvement Program planning cycle, a multi-year, continuous process of planning, funding, and implementation of capital improvements, and also includes the Five-Year CIP Plan and the annual Capital Budget.
+The LRCSP was most recently updated in spring 2017.
+Moving forward the Long Range CIP Strategic Plan will be updated every 2 years, with the next update anticipated in 2019.